Alga Ndiaye

-Mouhamed Alga Ndiaye (born 16 February 1999) is a Senegalese professional basketball player for Ryerson Rams and the Senegalese national team.
+Mouhamed Alga Ndiaye (born February 16, 1999 in Longueuil, Quebec) is a Senegalese professional basketball player who played with the Ryerson Rams and the Senegal national team.

 College career

 Ndiaye committed to Ryerson Rams in Canada in 2019.
 In his rookie year, he averaged 9.9 points and 3.3 rebounds in 17 games.

 National team career

 Ndiaye represented Senegal at the FIBA AfroBasket 2021, where the team won the bronze medal.